-Mike Burrows of Google (co-inventor of Google's Chubby, BigTable, and Dapper) has said "There is only one consensus protocol, and that's Paxos," [40] and "all working protocols for asynchronous consensus we have so far encountered have Paxos at their core" [41].
-Henry Robinson of Cloudera has said "all other approaches are just broken versions of Paxo" and "it's clear that a good consensus protocol is surprisingly hard to find."
-[40]4.
+Mike Burrows of Google (co-inventor of Google's Chubby, BigTable, and Dapper) has said, "There is only one consensus protocol, and that's Paxos," [30] and "all working protocols for asynchronous consensus we have so far encountered have Paxos at their core."
+[31] Henry Robinson of Cloudera has said, "all other approaches are just broken versions of Paxos" and "it's clear that a good consensus protocol is surprisingly hard to find."
+[30]

-Paxos and its lineage is used at Google, IBM, Microsoft, OpenReplica, VMWare, XtreemFS, Heroku, Ceph, Clustrix, Neo4j, and certainly many more [42].
+Paxos and its lineage are used at Google, IBM, Microsoft, OpenReplica, VMWare, XtreemFS, Heroku, Ceph, Clustrix, Neo4j, and many more.
+[32]